University of Texas at Austin: Rankings

 The University of Texas at Austin was tied for 30th among all universities in the US and tied for 7th among public universities according to U.S. News & World Reports 2025 rankings.
 Internationally, UT Austin was ranked 65th in the 2025 "Best Global Universities" ranking by U.S. News & World Report, 49th in the world by Academic Ranking of World Universities (ARWU) in 2025, 50th worldwide by Times Higher Education World University Rankings (2026), and 68th globally by QS World University Rankings (2026).
 UT Austin was also ranked 36th in the world by the Center for World University Rankings (CWUR) in 2025.

 The university is considered to be a "Public Ivy"—a public university that provides an Ivy League collegiate experience at a public school price, having been ranked in virtually every list of "Public Ivies" since Richard Moll coined the term in his 1985 book Public Ivies: A Guide to America's best public undergraduate colleges and universities.
-The seven other "Public Ivy" universities, according to Moll, were the College of William & Mary, Miami University, the University of California, the University of Michigan, the University of North Carolina, the University of Vermont, and the University of Virginia.
+The seven other "Public Ivy" universities, according to Moll, were the College of William & Mary, Miami University, the University of California, (Note: The designation applies to all of the system's undergraduate campuses except Merced, which did not exist until 2005.) the University of Michigan, the University of North Carolina at Chapel Hill, the University of Vermont, and the University of Virginia.

 The accounting and Latin American history programs are consistently ranked top in the nation by the U.S. News & World Report college rankings, most recently in their 2023 and 2021 editions, respectively.
 More than 50 other science, humanities, and professional programs rank in the top 25 nationally.
 The College of Pharmacy is listed as the third-best in the nation and The School of Information (iSchool) is sixth-best in Library and Information Sciences.
 Among other rankings, the School of Social Work is 7th, the Jackson School of Geosciences is 8th for Earth Sciences, the Cockrell School of Engineering is tied for 10th-best (with the undergraduate engineering program tied for 11th-best in the country), the Nursing School is tied for 13th, the University of Texas School of Law is 15th, the Lyndon B. Johnson School of Public Affairs is 7th, and the McCombs School of Business is tied for 16th-best (with the undergraduate business program tied for 5th-best in the country).